Hey there, amazing people!

 Quick Disclaimer👇

-If your goal is to just get into GSoC, LFX, MLH, or any other top-notch open-source program, that's fantastic!
 However, let's not limit ourselves solely to the endgame.
 Open source has a wealth of benefits beyond just competition goals.

 In this blog post, I'll break down the complexities for complete beginners.

-A little about me — I'm certainly no expert, but I was once in your shoes.
-Back in my freshman and sophomore years, I used to contribute to open source, and today, it's a game-changer in more ways than I can count.
+, but I was once in your shoes.
+Back in my freshman and sophomore years, I contributed to open source, and today, it's a game-changer in more ways than I can count.
 Currently, I work as a Developer Advocate Intern at Treblle.
 But my journey started with open source.
-I previously participated in GSoC as an Open Source Developer at Checkstyle, where I gained invaluable experience and contributed to a real-world project.
+I previously participated in GSoC as an Open Source Developer at Checkstyle, gaining invaluable experience and contributing to a real-world project.

 So, consider me your friendly guide, ready to simplify things for fellow beginners like us!